zatserkovnyy/mpv-aqps/README.md

 for quality classification.

 This prevents high-frame-rate video from receiving an artificially high quality classification simply because it contains more frames per second.

+> Bitrate is measured per second, not per frame.
+If a standard 24fps movie and a 60fps video both share a bitrate of 10 Mbps, the 60fps encoder must stretch that exact same amount of data across 2.5 times as many frames.
+While modern inter-frame compression makes this relationship non-linear (you don't need 2.5x the bitrate for identical quality), a 60fps video is still significantly more compressed *per frame* than its 24fps counterpart.
+Normalizing the frame rate mathematically penalizes (deflates) the equivalent bitrate of HFR content, ensuring it is judged fairly against the script's standard 24/30fps quality thresholds.

 ---